 As most box profile roofing comes in lengths of around 5.9m, to save slightly on material costs we are going to make our compost bin 1400mm square, giving us 100mm either side and also allowing us to get all four sides out of one roofing sheet.

-The heat from the sun will help to maintain the temperature in the heap and keep it at the required temperature.
+The heat from the sun will help to maintain the temperature in the bin and keep it at the required temperature.

 Treating timber posts?